niaid/tbp-cxr-outlier/docs/index.rst

 Development
 -----------

+The `Git Large File Storage`_ (LFS) is required to retrieve and store images and data files in the tbp-cxr-outlier repository.
+The Git LFS client needs to be installed and initialized to automatically perform these operations.

 The required packages for development are specified in `requirements-dev.txt`.
 The tbp-cxr-outlier project must be install for it to function properly.
 Specifically, because semantic versioning is done with `setuptools-scm` it must be installed.
 To setup for development::